nicobou/shmdata/README.md

 # generate a video test signal into a shmdata
 gst-launch --gst-plugin-path=/usr/lib/gstreamer-1.0/ videotestsrc ! shmdatasink socket-path=/tmp/video_shmdata
 ```
 Note: The command `gst-launch` allows for running [GStreamer pipeline](https://gstreamer.freedesktop.org/documentation/tools/gst-launch.html) from command line.
-Here the pipeline is composed of two elements: `videotesrc` that transmits its video stream to the `shmdatasink` element.
+Here the pipeline is composed of two elements: `videotestsrc` that transmits its video stream to the `shmdatasink` element.
 The parameter `socket-path` indicates to the `shmdatasink` where the shmdata must be located.
 Finally, the `--gst-plugin-path` option tells `gst-launch` where it can find the `shmdata` GStreamer elements (by default, shmdata GStreamer plugins are installed in `/usr/lib/gstreamer-1.0/`).

 #### Monitor a shmdata
 The `sdflow` utility is installed along with the shmdata library.
 It prints the shmdata metadata once connected with the shmdata writer, and then a line of information for each buffer pushed by the shmdata writer.
 Keep the video shmdata running, and then from a new terminal type: